AugustoMB02/AugustoMB02.github.io/_posts/2024-05-07-Contributing to GNOME.md

 > **TL;DR**
 > Issue [**#359**](https://gitlab.gnome.org/GNOME/gnome-clocks/-/issues/359) asked for a way to undo an accidental alarm deletion.
-> My merge request [!346](https://gitlab.gnome.org/GNOME/gnome-clocks/-/merge_requests/346) adds a toast that lets you restore the alarm with a single click.
+> Our merge request [!346](https://gitlab.gnome.org/GNOME/gnome-clocks/-/merge_requests/346) adds a toast that lets you restore the alarm with a single click.

 ---